openstack/adjutant/README.md

 * Finish and clean up the client/shell tools
 * Nicer handling of token emails and email templates
 * Tests for username isn't email vs username is email
-* Basic admin panel in horizon, and example public forms for registration and token submission.
+* Basic admin panel in horizon, and example public forms for task and token submission.

 ## Future Plans: